-Applicants seeking funding for TIF Feasibility Studies must utilize SCAG's Screening Criteria available at

-(http://scag.maps.arcgis.com/apps/webappviewer/index.html?id=70469a5af25540 b78337a89d7adeb407) to assess TIF District viability and grant program eligibility.
+Applicants seeking funding for TIF Feasibility Studies must utilize SCAG's Screening Criteria available at EIFD/CRIA Technical Assistance Tool to assess TIF District viability and grant program eligibility.
 SCAG will offer training on this tool as well as technical assistance to applicants.
-TIF Feasibility Study applications will require data collection from the City, SCAG, the County Assessor, the County Auditor-Controller, and as appropriate, the State Department of Finance.
+TIF Feasibility Study applications will require data collection from the City, SCAG, the County Assessor, the County Auditor-Controller and, as appropriate, the State Department of Finance.